-In addition to the termination provisions indicated above, insurance coverage for a Covered Dependent Child who is a handicapped child age 27 and over will end on the earliest of:
+In addition to the termination provisions indicated above, insurance coverage for a Covered Dependent Child who is a handicapped child age 26 and over will end on the earliest of:

 - 1. The date the Dependent marries; - 2.
 The date the Dependent obtains self-sustaining employment; - 3.
 The date the Dependent ceases to be handicapped; - 4.
-The date the Dependent ceases to be dependent upon You for support and maintenance;

-- 5. Sixty (60) days after a written request for proof of handicap, if proof is not provided within such 60-day period; - 6.
-The date You refuse to allow Us to examine the Dependent Child; or - 7.
-The premium due date following the date We receive Your written request to terminate Dependent coverage under this Policy.
+The date the Dependent ceases to be dependent upon You for support and maintenance: - 5.
+Sixty (60) days after a written request for proof of handicap, if proof is not provided within such 60-day period; - 6.
+The date Covered Employee refuses to allow Us to examine the Dependent Child; or - 7.
+The date We receive notification to terminate the Dependent's coverage under this Group Policy.